How can my eCommerce business take payments online?

 If your business receives regular weekly, monthly or annual payments for things such as subscriptions or repayments, it may be worth considering a solution such as PayWay Recurring Billing.
 PayWay lets you set up recurring payment schedules and securely stores your customers’ credit card and bank account details.

 Accepting card payments in a safe, secure manner is essential to the operation of your business.
-It is important that you have a sound understanding of credit card fraud, how it can be detected and how it can be prevented.
-Read our brochure to help you understand the risks associated with accepting credit card transactions online.
+It’s important that you have a sound understanding of credit card fraud, how it can be detected and how it can be prevented.
+Our brochure will help you understand the risks associated with accepting credit card transactions online.

-If you need some help choosing an online payment solution for your business, our handy selector tool may help.
+If you need help choosing an online payment solution for your business, our handy ‘ways to take payments’ selector tool may be a good starting point.
+With Westpac, you can request a callback to apply for an online payment facility.
+Or drop into any branch.

 The right payment solution could help speed up your online payments.
 Learn more about our online payment solutions or talk to your business banker.